DocuSign Inc. Developer Terms and Conditions

 12.8 Severability.
 If any part of this Agreement is found to be illegal, unenforceable, or invalid, the remaining portions of this Agreement will remain in full force and effect.
 If any material limitation or restriction on the grant of any license DocuSign provides to You under this Agreement is found to be illegal, unenforceable, or invalid, the license will immediately terminate.

 12.9 Entire Agreement.
 Except as expressly stated herein, this Agreement, which includes the language and paragraphs preceding Section 1, is the final and complete expression of the agreement between these parties regarding the Tools.
-This Agreement supersedes all previous oral and written communications regarding these matters.
+This Agreement supersedes any previously published iteration of Terms and Conditions applicable to Developers (including but not limited to [State Prior Iterations]), as well as all previous oral and written communications regarding these matters.
+Regarding Developer Sandbox Accounts, in case of inconsistencies between the terms of this Agreement and the terms and conditions set forth on the Sandbox Account Plans page, the Sandbox Account Plans page shall prevail.